 How does the Poynting theorem mathematically express conservation of electromagnetic energy, and what does each term represent physically?

 For a plane electromagnetic wave in vacuum, why are the electric and magnetic energy densities equal?
-What would change this equality?
+What physical situation would break this equality?

 A waveguide has a cutoff frequency of 5 GHz.
 Explain what happens to electromagnetic energy at 4 GHz versus 6 GHz, and why.

-If an FRQ gives you the electric field amplitude of a laser beam and asks for the radiation pressure on a perfectly reflecting mirror, outline the steps you'd take and identify which formulas connect E0 to pressure.
+Given the electric field amplitude E0โ of a laser beam hitting a perfectly reflecting mirror, outline the steps to find the radiation pressure.
+Identify which formulas connect E0โ to pressure.